rushidaoyhs/HumanoidStandup-v1-rl/README.md

 ## Goal

 Note the environment gives a reward.
-So maybe not necessary to figure out the goal.
 How is this reward calculated (curious)?

 Looking at zdx3578's [solution](https://gym.openai.com/evaluations/eval_w6uskkQOTxG3G0o3pT8q6w).
 This reward function helps.
 It increases when the robot stands up.